nanoc/nanoc.app/content/docs/4-basic-concepts.md

 Layouts
 -------

-On itself, an item's content is not valid HTML yet: it lacks the structure a typical HTML document has.
+On itself, an item’s content is not valid HTML yet: it lacks the structure a typical HTML document has.
 A layout is used to add this missing structure to the item.

-For a layout to be useful, it must output the item's content at a certain point.
+For a layout to be useful, it must output the item’s content at a certain point.
 This is done by outputting `yield`.
 This extremely minimal layout shows an example of how this is usually done:

 <pre><code class="language-html_rails">
 &lt;html>